HeyBatlle1/Safety-Companion.com/replit.md

 # Overview

 This is a comprehensive Safety Companion application built as a full-stack web platform for construction and workplace safety management.
 The application provides AI-powered safety assistance, real-time chat support, SDS (Safety Data Sheet) analysis, safety reporting, video training resources, interactive maps, and project management tools.
+The centerpiece is a professional-grade Job Hazard Analysis (JHA) form with text inputs, file attachments, blueprint uploads, and intelligent AI analysis using real OSHA data integration.
 The homepage features stunning animated building graphics that serve as the visual centerpiece.
 It serves as a digital safety companion for field workers, project managers, and safety administrators in construction and industrial environments.

 # User Preferences